morethantesting/morethantesting.github.io/blog/_posts/2018-10-01-first-week-as-qa-lead-in-a-startup.markdown

   2. Make it run on a continuous integration platform on every pull request created to the master branch.
   3. Document the decisions and solution for reference.

 Remember that implementing the short-term vision is the responsibility of the whole team.
 As soon as you finish, present it to your team and make sure you agree on that.
-Then you can delegate some tasks to your collies.
+Then you can delegate some tasks to your colleagues.
 That's it, well done!

 ## **4. Set a 1-on-1 with your manager**